 - Uploading Racers from a Spreadsheet

-- Timing a Hill Climb or Decent (Timed Segments)
+- Timing a Hill Climb or Descent (Timed Segments)

 - Timing a Relay Race